Learning to work around our ghosts.

 Craig Jensen is a member of Monadnock (N.H.)
 Meeting.
 He farms at Sun Moon Farm with his wife, Megan; their son, Fox; and many friends that help make good work joyful.
 Sun Moon Farm is part of a small community called South of Monadnock that is actively seeking new members.

 Suzanna Schell is a member of Beacon Hill Meeting in Boston, Mass., and a co-founder and resident of Cornerstone Village Cohousing in Cambridge, Mass.
-She is co-clerk of NEYM Legacy Gift Committee, a funding program that supports the ministries of New England Friends.Posted in: June/July 2019: Food Choices, Online Features
+She is co-clerk of NEYM Legacy Gift Committee, a funding program that supports the ministries of New England Friends; and a member of the Board of Managers of Beacon Hill Friends House.Posted in: June/July 2019: Food Choices, Online Features

 Letters and commentary from our readers.